Calibrated Multi-Level Quantile Forecasting: Abstract

 \section{Abstract}

-We present an online method for guaranteeing calibration of quantile forecasts at multiple quantile levels simultaneously.
-A sequence of $\alpha$-level quantile forecasts is \emph{calibrated} provided that its $\alpha$-level predictions are greater than or equal to the target value at an $\alpha$-fraction of time steps, for each level $\alpha$.
-Our procedure, called the \emph{multi-level quantile tracker} (MultiQT), is lightweight and wraps around any existing point or quantile forecaster to produce corrected forecasts guaranteed to achieve calibration, even against adversarial distribution shifts, while ensuring that the forecasts are ordered --- e.g., the 0.5-level quantile forecast is never larger than the 0.6-level forecast.
-Furthermore, the method comes with a no-regret guarantee that implies it will not worsen the performance of an existing forecaster, asymptotically, with respect to the quantile loss.
-In experiments, we find that MultiQT significantly improves the calibration of real forecasters in epidemic and energy forecasting problems, while leaving the quantile loss largely unchanged or slightly improved.
+We develop an online method that guarantees calibration of quantile forecasts at multiple quantile levels simultaneously.
+In this work, a sequence of quantile forecasts is said to be \emph{calibrated} provided that its $\alpha$-level predictions are greater than or equal to the target value at an $\alpha$ fraction of time steps, for each level $\alpha$.
+Our procedure, called the \emph{multi-level quantile tracker} (MultiQT), is lightweight and wraps around any point or quantile forecaster to produce adjusted quantile forecasts that are guaranteed to be calibrated, even against adversarial distribution shifts.
+Critically, it does so while ensuring that the quantiles remain ordered, e.g., the 0.5-level quantile forecast will never be larger than the 0.6-level forecast.
+Moreover, the method has a no-regret guarantee, implying it will not degrade the performance of the existing forecaster (asymptotically), with respect to the quantile loss.
+In our experiments, we find that MultiQT significantly improves the calibration of real forecasters in epidemic and energy forecasting problems, while leaving the quantile loss largely unchanged or slightly improved.